Amirul-Ali/Insurance-Data-Analysis/README.md

 Risk assessment that helps insurance companies reduce losses

 ## 📌 How to Use the Report

-Open Insurance Data Analysis.pbix using Power BI Desktop.
+Step1: Open Insurance Data Analysis.pbix using Power BI Desktop.

-Navigate through the dashboards using tabs at the bottom Use slicers to filter data by:
+Step2:Navigate through the dashboards using tabs at the bottom

+Step3: Use slicers to filter data by:

-Age
+1.1 Age

-Gender
+1.2 Gender

-Policy type
+1.3 Policy type

-Region
+1.4 Region

-Claim status
+1.5 Claim status

 Explore interactive charts for deeper insights.

 ## 🚀 Future Improvements

-Predictive analytics using ML (risk prediction) Integration with SQL or cloud data sources
+1. Predictive analytics using ML (risk prediction)
+2. Integration with SQL or cloud data sources
-Real-time dashboard using Power BI Service
+3. Real-time dashboard using Power BI Service
-Automated alerts for high-risk customers
+4. Automated alerts for high-risk customers